This post may contain affiliate links. As an Amazon Influencer, I earn from qualifying purchases.

 This cut of turkey is very versatile and is used as an alternative to chicken breasts in many recipes.

 You'll usually find it in 1-2 pound packages containing two tenderloins in the meat section of the grocery store.
-If you can't find it, ask, so they start stocking it!
+Ask if you can't find it so they start stocking it!

 Rub Ingredients

-Below are the pantry ingredients for a spice blend that creates a paste to rub all over the meat.
-It's fantastic on any type of poultry.
+Below are the pantry ingredients for a spice blend that creates a paste to rub all over the turkey loin.
+It's fantastic on any poultry and pork tenderloin, too.

 - Garlic powder